Using the Scalable Network Modeling Interface to Analyze Communications Network Performance

 To save steps when defining vehicle routes, this tutorial uses the StkExternal propagator, which enables you to import the position and velocity for a vehicle directly from an ephemeris file.

-Insert an Aircraft to model the UAV
+Inserting an Aircraft object to model the UAV

-1. Using the Insert STK Objects Tool () insert an Aircraft () object using the Insert Default method
+1. Using the Insert STK Objects Tool (), insert an Aircraft () object using the Insert Default method

 2. Rename the Aircraft () UAV.

-3. Right-click on UAV () and select Properties ().
+3. Right-click UAV () and select Properties ().

 4. On the Basic - Route page, change the Propagtor to StkExternal.